 Agreeable Gray is currently the most popular Sherwin Williams paint color – and for good reason!
 It is the perfect greige, a mix of gray and beige, with just enough warmth to ensure it will work in every room of your home.

 What Color is Agreeable Gray?

-At 62, it has just enough saturation that it is clearly a color (not white!) but it’s also light enough that it won’t feel heavy.
+At 60, Agreeable Gray has just enough saturation that it is clearly a color (not white!) but it’s also light enough that it won’t feel heavy.

-Agreeable Gray is a gray with a warm, beige undertone.
+Agreeable Gray has a warm beige undertone.
 Depending on the light, it may lean more into its beige or gray side.
-Generally, it’s slightly warmer in warm, bright light and a little grayer in darker spaces with cool light.
+Generally, it’s slightly warmer in warm, bright natural light and a little grayer in darker spaces such are those that are in a north-facing room with cool light.

-Sherwin William’s Agreeable Gray works particularly well with white trim, blues, greens and neutral color schemes.
+Sherwin William’s Agreeable Gray looks particularly good with white trim, blues, greens and neutral color schemes.
 It’s doesn’t take on a blue or green hue when you use those colors for accents (unlike many gray paint colors).

 SW Agreeable Gray vs BM Revere Pewter

 Agreeable Gray tends to stay true to its greige color, being one of the purest forms of gray + beige, unlike Revere Pewter that has a tendency to pull quite muddy in some spaces.
 Agreeable Gray is also a slightly lighter color.